The Bankrate promise

 Along with D.R.
 Horton, Lennar joined Berkshire’s stable of homebuilder stocks.
 The conglomerate acquired 152,572 shares in the second quarter, now worth about $18.9 million.

 NVR is yet another homebuilder that joined Berkshire’s portfolio in the second quarter.
 The stake of just over 11,000 shares is now worth $68.4 million.

 Occidental Petroleum (OXY)

-Berkshire added slightly to its Chevron holdings during the quarter, adding nearly 4 million shares to its already-large holding, increasing its stake to 165.4 million shares at the end of September.
+Berkshire reduced its Chevron holdings during the second quarter, trimming its stake about 7 percent to about 123.1 million shares at the end of June.
 The company is one of Berkshire’s five largest holdings and comes with a dividend yield above 3 percent.
-Chevron has benefited from higher energy prices and reported $11.2 billion in earnings during the third quarter of 2022, up from $6.1 billion in the same quarter last year.

 Celanese Corp.
 (CE)